 In an increasingly VUCA (Volatile, Uncertain, Complex, and Ambiguous) world, remote work and distributed teams just make sense.

-With rapid technology advances and the need to continuously adapt to change caused by a world that has become exponentially more volatile, uncertain, complex, and ambiguous (VACU), the trend towards remote work and distributed teams is only going to accelerate.
+With rapid technological advances and the need to continuously adapt to change caused by a world that has become exponentially more volatile, uncertain, complex, and ambiguous (VACU), the trend towards remote work and distributed teams is only going to accelerate.
 This is a positive change and one that’s been artificially delayed by our pre-existing collective beliefs as to how employees or any groups working together towards common objectives are most productive.
 Hint: It’s not co-located, open-plan offices.

 Remote work done right has a multitude of benefits including but not limited to increased productivity, reduced facilities overhead, improved employee morale, talent attraction/retention, and the ability to hire the best people regardless of location.
 All of these benefits combined ultimately result in faster innovation, higher profits, and a happier workforce.